TuanNghiaV/UWB-Management-Android-App/README.md

 An Android application for Ultra-Wideband (UWB) Real-Time Location System (RTLS) evaluation and asset tracking.
 This app connects to DWM1001 UWB tags via Bluetooth Low Energy (BLE) and displays real-time 3D position data with Kalman filtering.

-> **Note**: This project is based on the original [UWB-RTLS-Tool](https://github.com/maxbauer/UWB-RTLS-Tool) by Max Bauer.
-It has been adapted and modified for the UWB Asset Management use case.

 ## Overview

 This application serves as an evaluation tool for UWB-based real-time localization systems.
 It connects to a single DWM1001 UWB tag via BLE and provides:

-- Real-time 3D position coordinates (X, Y, Z)
+- 3D position coordinates (X, Y, Z)
 - Kalman-filtered position data for noise reduction
 - Raw and filtered accelerometer data
 - Device orientation (Yaw, Pitch, Roll)